saif-corgi/oauth-sdk-go/README-en.md

 ##  4. <a name='function'></a>About the use of functional functions

 ###  4.1. <a name='AuthCodeURL'></a>AuthCodeURL
-To show the App's prompt page for the merchant to start with,Shoplazza will first call the `app uri path` provided by your app service,you need to redirect the parameters defined below to the following URL in this endpoint:
+To show the App's prompt page for the merchant to start with,Shoplazza will first call the `app url path` provided by your app service,you need to redirect the parameters defined below to the following URL in this endpoint:
 ```curl
 https://{store_name}.myshoplaza.com/admin/oauth/authorize?client_id={client_id}&scope={scopes}&redirect_uri={redirect_uri}&response_type={response_type}&state={state}
 ```